 Getting Started

-Step 1: Sign up for an AerisWeather API subscription service.
-We offer a free developer account for you to give our weather API a test drive.
+Sign up for an Xweather Flex subscription (opens in a new tab).
+We offer a free developer account (opens in a new tab) for you to give our weather API a test drive.

 Basic API Requests